Identity Assurance Claims — OIDC IDA as the response format for customer data

 UAE Open Finance treats customer identity as verified claims — assertions about a person or organisation that the LFI has checked under a known framework.
 OIDC IDA is the standards-track JSON format for exactly this: claims grouped inside a verifiedClaims object, each group labelled with the verification.trustFramework under which it was verified.

-Reusing IDA across every customer-returning endpoint gives TPPs a single parser and a single mental model — whether the data comes from a consented account, a Confirmation of Payee lookup, or a direct call for the authenticated PSU's identity, the shape is the same.
+Reusing IDA across every customer-returning endpoint gives TPPs a single parser and a single mental model — whether the data comes from a consented account, a Confirmation of Payee lookup, or a direct call for the authenticated end user's identity, the shape is the same.

 Party Identity Assurance (Response) Schema — Based on the OpenID Connect for Identity Assurance 1.0 Specification